slimsanta/darkARP/README.md

 # darkARP

-## ARP poisoning tool for linux
+## ARP poisoning tool
-### FOR EDUCATIONAL PURPOSES ONLY.
-ONLY FOR USE ON NETWORKS/HARDWARE YOU OWN OR HAVE SPECIFIC CONSENT TO ATTACK.
+### ONLY FOR USE ON NETWORKS/HARDWARE YOU PERSONALLY OWN.
 I DO NOT CONDONE ANY ILLEGAL ACTIVITY.
+I AM NOT LIABLE FOR YOUR ACTIONS.

 1. Make sure you have scapy installed. https://scapy.readthedocs.io/en/latest/installation.html